-(2) Represents shares that an individual has a right to acquire within 60 days of the Record Date, October 18, 2010.
+(2) Represents shares that an individual has a right to acquire within 60 days of the Record Date.

-(3) For purposes of calculating the Percent of Class, shares that the person or entity had a Right to Acquire are deemed to be outstanding when calculating the Percent of Class of such person or entity, but are not deemed to be outstanding for the purpose of calculating the Percent of Class of any other person or entity.
+(3) For purposes of calculating the Percent of Class, shares that the person or entity had a Right to Acquire are deemed to be outstanding when calculating the Percent of Class of such person or entity.